DanielVenturini/kubernetes-learning/8-kubernetes-building-blocks.md

     - containerPort: 80
 ```

+**Important:** Pods should never be created directly using a manifest file of kind Pod.
+Pods are not self-healing and, hence, a Pod cannot recreate an instance of itself it there may be an error.
+The reliable way to create Pods is using a Deployment which configures a [ReplicaSet](https://kubernetes.io/docs/concepts/workloads/controllers/replicaset/) controller to manage the [Pod's lifecycle](https://kubernetes.io/docs/concepts/workloads/pods/pod-lifecycle/).

 ### Labels

 [Labels](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/) are simply a **key-value pairs** attached to Kubernetes object to create a concise management.
 They are just used as a easily way to organize and select objects.
 Controllers use Labels to logically group together decoupled objects, rather than using object's name or ID.